-5.4.
-Right to Reintegration
+5.3 Right to Reintegration

 All THB victims are entitled to long-term reintegration programmes.
-The support aims at victims' education, vocational training, employment and medical condition, in order to support their social inclusion and functioning.
+The support aims at victims' education, vocational training, employment and medical condition, in order to ensure their social inclusion and functioning.

-The Albanian legislation allows financing of services for groups in need (incl. victims of trafficking) from local governments' funds.
+The Albanian legislation allows financing of services for groups in need (including victims of trafficking) from local governments' funds.
 The Ministry of Social Welfare and Youth provides funds to the municipalities for community social services.
-The shelters that offer residential services for victims of trafficking can profit from those delegated budgets.
-NGOs can apply with projects and compete for the funds.
+The shelters that offer residential services for victims of trafficking can benefit from the delegated budgets, by drafting and submitting projects and competing for the funds.